Klank93/otMapGenPublic/README.md

 # Abcq/Acedb Map Generator
-### version 0.0.5 (alfa)
+### version 0.0.5 (alpha)

-## The goal:
+## The Goal:
-The goal of this script/app is to have a tool for map generation for Open Tibia Servers.
+The goal of this script/app is to provide a tool for map generation for Open Tibia Servers.
-It can work as a part of probably any TFS version and also can be run independently, directly from CLI.
+It can likely work as part of any TFS version and also can be run independently, directly from CLI.

 It was mostly designed to generate tomb like dungeons, but can be extended to various purposes.

 ## Personal note:
-The core of this tool was created over 10 years a ago, as fun project when I was not even an IT student.
+The core of this tool was created over 10 years ago, as fun project when I was not even an IT student.
 It still contains much legacy in some areas, in the code, and it's in general messy.
 Please don't judge me :)

-And also please remember this is an alpha version.
+And also, please note that this is an alpha version.

 ## Requirements:

-- Lua 5.1 being installed or probably any TFS 1.x version (was tested on 1.5 downgrade 8.6 by Nekiro)
+- Lua 5.1 installed or probably any TFS 1.x version (was tested on 1.5 downgrade 8.6 by Nekiro)
-- LuaJit (optional, but recommended to have, if you want to speed up the generation process)
+- LuaJit (optional but recommended to speed up the generation process)
-- Can be downgraded to be used on TFS 0.3.4 - 0.4.x (was originally implemented on 0.3.4-pl1, just check ```lib/mockFunctions.lua``` and search for "```-- tfs function call, depends on tfs version```" comments)
+- It can be downgraded to work on TFS 0.3.4 - 0.4.x (was originally implemented on 0.3.4-pl1, just check ```lib/mockFunctions.lua``` and search for "```-- tfs function call, depends on tfs version```" comments)

 ## Usage:
 ### - CLI: